BrandonJohnGrenier/pattern-microstructure/README.md

 Valex supports two kinds of message interpolation so that you can produce dynamic error messages.

 #### BeanValidation Interpolation
 BeanValidation message interpolation allows you to inject *annotation attribute values* into error messages.
-As an example, let's take the @Size annotated field with a **min** and **max** attributes defined below:
+As an example, take the following @Size annotated field with **min** and **max** attributes:

 ```java
 @Size(min = 8, max = 255, message = "{account.password.size}")